ShenghuaCheng/high-risk-Cervical-Precancerous-Screening/README.md

 > + CUDA Version is 11.4.
 > In fact, the hardware and software requirements for this project are minimal, you can set smaller batch_size to meet the need which just will cost more time.
 ### step 0
-> down load weight file at '', and save it in ./weights  (essential)
+> down load weight file, and save it in ./weights  (essential)
-> down demo lrwsi at '', and sace it in ./WSI_DEMO
+> down demo lrwsi, and sace it in ./WSI_DEMO
 ### step 1
 > create conda env, and make sure libs in requirements.txt is satisfied.
 > `conda create -n your_env_name`